-Source: DWP Stat-Xplore 2024
+Source: DWP Stat-Xplore 2023

 - More than 19,500 people in Haringey have a physical disability; this equates to approximately 10% of the population aged 16-64. - There are 1,090 people living with a learning disability in Haringey.
-The prevalence of learning disabilities is similar to the London average and significantly lower than the England average. - The percentage gap in employment between people with learning difficulties and the overall population is 73.1% in Haringey (2022/23), a slight decrease from last year but still worse than both London (70.5%) and England (70.9%) - Among ESA claimants in Haringey mental illness is the most commonly cited disease category, followed by musculoskeletal disease.
+The prevalence of learning disabilities is similar to the London average and significantly lower than the England average. - The percentage gap in employment between people with learning difficulties and the overall population is 74% in Haringey (2021/22), an increase from last year and worse than both London (70%) and England (70.2%) - Among ESA claimants in Haringey mental illness is the most commonly cited disease category, followed by musculoskeletal disease.